Sunday, March 6, 2016

-Moving the Mantle of Mediocrity: Success For All Students : Click or press enter to expand or collapse this section.
+Replacing the Mantle of Mediocrity with a Culture of Success : Click or press enter to expand or collapse this section.

 This presentation will focus on specific strategies that helped a minority-majority, low- income school district challenge the status quo, and successfully create a school culture that challenges all students to enroll in rigorous coursework while providing unique support to help students succeed.
-Malverne High School made the 2011 AP Achievement List for increasing enrollment and passing percentages concurrently.
-Malverne was also recognized for its access and equity, with over 50 percent of our AP enrollment being African American.
-Malverne has also been recognized by the Washington Post, on their "Most Challenging Schools" list, and by the National Education Policy Center, on their "Schools of Opportunity" list.
-Our AP scores and enrollment have increased steadily since 2008.
-In 2008, 14 percent of our students scored a 3 or higher on their AP Exam with 4 percent scoring a 4 or 5.
-In 2015, 61 percent of our students scored a 3 or higher and 29 percent scored a 4 or 5.
+Malverne High School was recognized on the AP Honor Roll List in 2011 and again in 2015.
+Malverne successfully increased enrollment and simultaneously increased the number of students earning a score of 3 or higher on an AP exam.
+Malverne was also noted for its achievement in Equity and Access, with over 50 percent African American participation AP courses.
+Malverne was recognized by the Washington Post’s "Most Challenging Schools" list, and by the National Education Policy Center, as a "Schools of Opportunity Gold” for efforts in closing the achievement gap.
+Malverne’s AP scores and enrollment have increased steadily since 2008.

 A Dream Deferred/HBCU Networking Reception/College Fair

-A Dream Deferred/HBCU Networking Reception/College Fair : Click or press enter to expand or collapse this section.
+A Dream Deferred/HBCU Networking Reception and College Fair : Click or press enter to expand or collapse this section.